Are you using the same login on every website or would you love to integrate two-factor authentication into your password management tool?

 IMPORTANT: Before attempting this, please ensure you have already created the login for the specific website in MYKI already (this includes the Nickname, Username and Password) as you will need to link the MFA code to that login.

-An example of how you can do this for your existing Microsoft 365 authentication is shown below, if you are adding multifactor authentication for the first time, then just follow steps 12346:
+An example of how you can do this for your existing Microsoft 365 authentication is shown below.

 Log into www.office.com and locate your initials on the top right-hand corner, click on your initials and choose View Account